Rising from the Ashes II: The Bar-driven Abundance Bimodality of the Milky Way: Methods

 to each star particle, where $t_{1.5}$ is the age of the universe at $z=1.5$ ($\sim4.3\,\Gyr$), and $t_{\textrm{form}}$ is the formation time of the star particle.
 After this adjustment, which we justify in Section~\ref{ssec:sfe} based on TNG underpredicting the SFE of dense gas, we observe that the abundance structure becomes significantly more pronounced.

-We show the abundance distributions of 16 random subhalos from our $z=1.5$ catalog, and the subhalo we selected, in Appendix~\ref{app:rand_fig1}.
+We show the abundance distributions of 16 random subhalos from our Milky Way-progenitor mass catalog, and the subhalo we selected, at $z=0$ in Appendix~\ref{app:rand_fig1}.
 Of these subhalos, some structure is present, but none have a strong bimodality as seen in the Milky Way.
-After the $\alpha$-enhancement, a few have strongly bimodal features: 172175, 178140, 193025.
+After the $\alpha$-enhancement, six of the additional galaxies shown seem to have bimodal features: 143882, 167392, 348901, 425719, 439099, and 465255.
+However, none are as prominent as the fiducial galaxy (392276).
 It is worth noting that the post-processing is not in itself responsible for the emergence of bimodality, as it only does so for a fraction of the galaxies shown in Appendix~\ref{app:rand_fig1}.
 Furthermore, if a galaxy had \alphaFe{} slowly and continuously decrease with time, then our $\alpha$-enhancement would not give rise to a bimodality since it is also a continuous adjustment.
+Appendix~\ref{app:rand_fig1} also shows the effect of choosing a different redshift at which to apply the enhancement ($z=1$, 1.5, and 2), which does not qualitatively change the bimodal structure in our fiducial galaxy.

-We select subhalo 172175 (the Subfind ID at snapshot 40) for its resemblance to the Milky Way.
+We used \texttt{FOF} and \texttt{SUBFIND} in order to identify substructure \citep{2005Natur.435..629S,2009MNRAS.399..497D}.
+We select subhalo 172175 (the \texttt{SUBFIND} ID at snapshot 40) for its resemblance to the Milky Way.
 We then studied the main descendant of this subhalo at $z=0$ (subhalo 392276 at snapshot 99).
 A summary of its key properties is given in Table~\ref{tab:summ}.